 (e) a general description of the risks, safeguards, security measures and mechanisms to ensure the protection of personal data;

 (f) any measures to indemnify the data subject from unlawful use of data by the data processor or data controller;

-Failure to register is an offence and attracts a penalty.
+Failure to register attracts a penalty.

 PROTECTION OF PERSONAL DATA